laradurrant/CS-Learning/README.md

       * With a list of numbers between 1 and 100, you would want to guess 50 first, then 25, etc
       * At worst, you will check log2(n) + 1 or log2(n) cases
   * Merge Sort
+    * Merge sort is a divide and conquer type of algorithm
+    * Can be run recursively--> idea is that you break the array up into smaller arrays
+    * So an array of length 20 would become two arrays of length 10, etc
+    * The process would then repeat until the length of each array becomes 1.
+    * At this point, the values of the arrays are sorted and then combined
   * Quick Sort
   * Bubble Sort